 Radar security is an innovation in technology development for the security system field.
-Its ability to detect to identify becomes the function of the radar itself.
+Its ability to detect and identify becomes the function of the radar itself.

 Radar security is widely applied to perimeter security, air, sea, military, and ship navigation.
-This article will review more about radar security from the definition, workings, benefits, and regulations in Indonesia.
+This article will review more about radar security, including the definition, how they work, benefits, and regulations.

 What is Radar Security?